 CS/EE 147.
 Network Performance Analysis.
 9 units (3-0-6).
 For course description, see Computer Science.

 EE/CNS/CS 148 ab.
 Selected Topics in Computational Vision.
 9 units (3-0-6); first, third terms.
 Prerequisites: undergraduate calculus, linear algebra, geometry, statistics, computer programming.
+EE 148a is not a prerequisite for EE 148b.
 The class will focus on an advanced topic in computational vision: recognition, vision-based navigation, 3-D reconstruction.
 The class will include a tutorial introduction to the topic, an exploration of relevant recent literature, and a project involving the design, implementation, and testing of a vision system.
-Instructor: Perona.
-Part a not offered 2012–13; Part b offered 2012–13.
+Part a not offered 2013–14; Part b offered 2013–14.
+Instructors: Perona.

 EE 150.
 Topics in Electrical Engineering.
 Units to be arranged; terms to be arranged.
 Content will vary from year to year, at a level suitable for advanced undergraduate or beginning graduate students.
 Topics will be chosen according to the interests of students and staff.
 Visiting faculty may present all or portions of this course from time to time.
 Instructor: Staff.

 EE 151.
 Electromagnetic Engineering.
-9 units (3-0-6); second term.
+9 units (3-0-6); third term.
 Prerequisite: EE 45.
 Foundations of circuit theory—electric fields, magnetic fields, transmission lines, and Maxwell’s equations, with engineering applications.
 Instructor: Yang.

 EE 153.
 Microwave Circuits and Antennas.
 12 units (3-2-7); third term.
 Prerequisite: EE 45.
 High-speed circuits for wireless communications, radar, and broadcasting.
 Design, fabrication, and measurements of microstrip filters, directional couplers, low-noise amplifiers, oscillators, detectors, and mixers.
 Design, fabrication, and measurements of wire antennas and arrays.
 Instructor: Antsos.